divin3circle/uzima_journal/README.md

 `npm run setup` installs all the dependecies of Uzima Journal, deploys the frontend and backend canister to the testnet and generate the type bindings which facilitates frontend and backend interactions.
-`npm start`spins up the React development server
+`npm start` spins up the React development server

 ### Interacting with Uzima Journal

 1. Open your localhost via: `localhost:3000`.
-Click getstarted to be authenticated with your internet identity.
+Click `Get Started` to be authenticated with your internet identity.

    ![Landingpage](./readme-assests/img1.png)

-1. Use you internet identity or create a new one:
+1. Use an existing internet identity or create a new one:

    ![Authentication](./readme-assests/img2.png)

 1. After your account has been created you will be logged in to the homepage.
-From here you can click on the rose-red text besids the `Welcome back` heading on the to right. an alert will pop up showing your principal:
+From here you can click on the rose-red text besids the `Welcome back` heading on the top right.
+An alert will pop up showing your principal:

    ![Home](./readme-assests/img3.png)

 1. To create a new journal, click on the `create new journal` button on the top left:

    ![Journal](./readme-assests/img4.png)

 1. Then hit save, an alert will promt you to refresh the page:

    ![Journaling](./readme-assests/img5.png)

 1. ![Final](./readme-assests/img6.png)

 You can also interact with the backedn canister alone using Candid UI.
 To do this, stop the Vite dev sever using `CTRL + c` or `CMD + C` on mac.
-Then stop the dfx sever as well by running `dfx stop'.
-Repeat process number four on [Setting up dev environment](#setting-up-dev-enviroment).
+Then stop the dfx sever as well by running `dfx stop`.
+Repeat process number three on [Setting up dev environment](#setting-up-dev-enviroment).
-Then the command below nad open the candid ui link in your browser.
+Then copy and paste the command below in your terminal and open the candid ui link in your browser.

 ```sh
 dfx deploy backend